Qualities that improve a freelance translator's chances of success

 Ability to establish contacts and build a support network

 A freelance translator needs to have a support network in place for that emergency when it comes.
-Most importantly, independent translators need technical support set up in advance, so when your computer malfunctions in the middle of that all-important job, you have someone you can turn to immediately.
-Please refer to our support network page for detailed information on what kind of support networks you may need.
+Most importantly, freelance translators need technical support set up in advance, so when your computer malfunctions in the middle of that all-important job, you have someone you can turn to immediately.
+Please refer to the support network page for detailed information on what kind of support networks you may need.

 While the above information on useful qualities for translators is quite extensive, it is by no means exhaustive.
 The good news is that a lot of these essential skills can be acquired.
 Therefore, continuous learning is another quality that needs to be added to the list.